CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/02_MappingData01.md

 ## Mapping Data

-### Mapping Data 01: Mapping World Population(s) to understand the difference between multiple methods of measuring world population
+### Mapping Data 01: Mapping World Population(s)

 #### Premise

-We will work with the basemap we made in Mapping Data 00 and add new data to it in order to examine multiple measures of world population.
-If you have not already completed the [Mapping data 00](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/01_MappingData00.md) tutorial please do so before beginning this exercise.
-We will examine population aggregated to cities and countries and a raster dataset that depicts the distribution of world population at a resolution of approximately 1km.
+We will work with the basemap we made in Mapping Data 00 and add new data to it.
+This will allow us  to examine multiple measures of world population.
+If you have not completed the [Mapping data 00](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Tutorials/01_MappingData00.md) tutorial, please do so before beginning this exercise.
+We will first examine population aggregated to cities and countries.
+Then we will use a raster dataset that depicts the distribution of world population at a resolution of approximately 1km.

 Open your MappingData_Population.qgs map project.

-We have already mapped the locations of populated places (which contains population estimates collected using [LandScan](http://web.ornl.gov/sci/landscan/)) as well as country polygons.
-We also have tabular data available for population at the country level from the [United Nations](http://esa.un.org/unpd/wpp/Download/Standard/Population/) which we will join to the country polygons, as well as a raster layer that describes world population in 1km grid created by CEISIN.
-We will answer questions about the differences between the depictions of population at the city, country, and 1km scale.
+We already mapped the locations of populated places (which contains population estimates collected using [LandScan](http://web.ornl.gov/sci/landscan/)) as well as country polygons.
+We also have tabular data available for population at the country level from the [United Nations](http://esa.un.org/unpd/wpp/Download/Standard/Population/) which we will join to the country polygons.
+Finally, we also have a raster layer that describes the world population in a 1km grid created by CEISIN.
+We will answer questions about the differences between the depictions of population at the city, country, and 1km scales.

 #### Notes on the data: